 In this article, you learned how to count health mailboxes in an Exchange organization.
 Calculate the health mailboxes and make sure that they are present in ADUC.
 How many health mailboxes are present in your Exchange environment?
 The Exchange team at Microsoft did write a great article about health mailboxes.

-If you enjoyed this article, you may also like Activate database copy failed content index disabled.
-Don’t forget to follow us.
+Did you enjoy this article?
+You may also like Activate database copy failed content index disabled.
+Don’t forget to follow us and share this article.